-Sigmund Freud, in 1900, updated an innovative theoretical model based on the discovery of the unconscious, of drives, of unresolved intrapsychic conflicts which can lead to pervasive psychological disorders, causing suffering and a poor quality of life.
+In 1900, Sigmund Freud improved an innovative theoretical model by postulating his account pf the unconscious mind, of drives, and of unresolved intrapsychic conflicts which can lead to pervasive psychological disorders, causing suffering and a poor quality of life.

-Free associations (spontaneously expressing what comes to mind) enables the psychoanalyst (Frédéric Aebischer) to access the patient’s Unconscious from the latent, unconscious, content of his speech (the analysis of his dreams, his slips of the tongue, oversights, symbolic expressions).
-This allows us to reveal repressed psychological conflicts.
+Free associations (a technique used to help patients spontaneously express exactly as they occur) enables the psychoanalyst (Frédéric Aebischer) to access the part of the patient’s mind which is unconscious and related to the latent, unconscious, aspects of his speech (dreamanalysis, lapses, mistakes and symbolic expressions).
+This allows us to reveal the existence of repressed psychological conflicts.

-The patient will gain insight into the unconscious processes taking place in him/her and initiate the process of change.
+The patient will gain insight into the unconscious processes taking place inside of them, initiating a process of change.

 - Suffering, sadness, anger, anxiety

-Freudian psychoanalysis is carried out either face to face or with the patient lying on the couch.
-It is possible to receive a therapy of any kind of duration (brief to more introspective) according to each person’s motivations and specific needs.
+Freudian psychoanalysis is carried out either face to face with the therapist or with the patient lying on the couch.
+The therapy received can vary in its length (from brief to a longer, more introspective type of therapy) as it depends on each person’s motivation as well as their specific needs.

-Sessions last 45 minutes with 15 minutes of case study in the absence of the patient.
-A charge of 180,- chf applies, payable at the end of each session (cash, CB).
+Sessions last 45 minutes with 15 minutes of case study completed in the absence of the patient.
+A rate of 180,- chf is payable at the end of each session (cash or credit card).
 It is possible to be reimbursed by complementary health insurances.